hashicorp/terraform-provider-azurerm/website/docs/r/iothub.html.markdown

 * `resource_group_name` - (Required) The name of the resource group under which the IotHub resource has to be created.
 Changing this forces a new resource to be created.

 * `location` - (Required) Specifies the supported Azure location where the resource has to be createc.
 Changing this forces a new resource to be created.

+* `enable_fallback_route` - (Optional) if the fallback route is enabled, messages that don't match any of the supplied routes are automatically sent to messages/events.

 * `sku` - (Required) A `sku` block as defined below.